The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 • HICP - Harmonised Index of Consumer Prices

-• HPI - Housing Price Indices
+• HPI - House Price Indices

 • IIP - International Investment Position